Skip to main content

 Written by Seth Bridges

-We designed our Social Listening tools to help you measure and understand conversations and customer sentiment online.
-This guide will walk you through the different filters and keyword fields you can use to create meaningful searches and extract the most relevant information for your listening analyses.
+Rival IQ Social Listening tools help you measure and understand conversations and customer sentiment.
+This guide walks you through the different filters and keyword fields you can use to create meaningful searches and extract the most relevant information for your listening analyses.

-One of the first things to consider when building a search is to choose the right set of keywords.
-Our tool provides you with three different keyword sets to narrow down your social listening inquiry:
+One of the first things to consider when building a search is to specify the right set of keywords.
+Our tool provides you with 3 fields for fine-tuning your social listening query.

-Consider, for instance, a use case like a brand health analysis.
-You might want to include the name of your business, social media handles, or branded hashtags commonly used in discussions about your business.
+The FIND field finds posts or documents that include any of the specified primary terms in the body of the post or article (but not the title).
+The more terms you include in this field, the broader your search will be.
+For example, when analyzing brand health, you might want to include the name of your business, social media handles, or branded hashtags commonly used in discussions about your business.
 To look for financial results of public companies, including the stock ticker symbol may also be useful.

 Example

-This second field helps increase the precision of your search.
-It reduces the document set found by the primary terms to include only documents that contain at least one of the terms included in this input within either the body OR the title of the document.
+The INCLUDE field helps to increase the precision of your search.
+It reduces the document set found by the primary terms to include only documents that contain at least one of the terms included in this input within either the body or the title of the document.
 (Note that some types of documents, like Tweets, don't have a title field.)

 Example

-This third input helps refine your query further by excluding any documents that contain any word or phrase included within this field.
+The EXCLUDE field helps refine your query further by excluding content that contains any specified word or phrase.
 It is useful for removing irrelevant or off-topic discussions.

 Example

-Tip: Use the Associated Terms panel in the query editor to quickly identify noise terms and exclude them.
+☝ TIP: Use the Associated Terms panel in the query editor to quickly identify noisy terms and exclude them.

 Another critical part of building a search is selecting the data sources.
-By default, the tool will include data from all available sources, but you can choose any combination of sources you want, including just a single source.
+By default, Rival IQ includes data from all available sources, but you can choose any combination of sources you want, including just a single source.

 Reducing Noise

-We offer a set of checkboxes to help users exclude various types of typically unwanted content, such as ads, sponsored posts, job ads, coupons, pornography, auto-posts, and profanity.
+The Reduce Noise section help you to exclude various types of typically unwanted content, such as ads, sponsored posts, job ads, coupons, pornography, auto-posts, and profanity.

-The tool also includes a feature to exclude noisy or high-volume authors.
-The application automatically provides a list of authors who post most frequently about your currently defined search.
+Use the EXCLUDE Authors section to exclude noisy or high-volume authors.
+Rival IQ automatically provides a list of authors who post most frequently about your currently defined search.

-Similarly, there is a domain exclusion capability.
-This allows you to exclude any domains that contain spam, noise, or irrelevant information for your analysis.
-The tool automatically provides a list of high-volume domains within the data set.
+The EXCLUDE Domains section allows you to exclude domains that contain spam, noise, or irrelevant information for your analysis.
+The section automatically provides a list of high-volume domains within the data set.

 Did this answer your question?